mobiusml/hqq/Readme.md

 #del_orig=True will remove the original linear layer from memory
 ```

-### LLama Quantization 🦙
+### Llama Quantization 🦙
-You can quantize a LLama Hugging Face model as follows:
+You can quantize a Llama Hugging Face model as follows:

 ```Python
 import torch, transformers